gilmandelbaum/analysis-pipeline-for-photometry_ex/Nb_data_set/README.md

 # [3.data_set_correlations:](https://github.com/gilmandelbaum/analysis-pipeline-for-photometry_ex/tree/master/Nb_data_set/3.data_set_correlations)
 extracting features (numbers!) from the traces and from the behavior to see if they are correlated.
+Each trial is treated independently.

 ### [right_side_of_the_brain:](https://github.com/gilmandelbaum/analysis-pipeline-for-photometry_ex/tree/master/Nb_data_set/3.data_set_correlations/right_side_of_the_brain)
 all notebooks below are for the right hemisphere.